cjkreienkamp/ros-turtlebot3-slam-planning/README.md

 ```
 roslaunch rviz_demo localize.launch world:="worlds/turtlebot3_world.world" map="<path-to-home-folder>/catkin_ws/src/rviz_demo/maps/map1.yaml"
 ```
 Look at the position of the robot in Gazebo.
 Open RViz and use the green 2D Pose Estimate arrow to give the robot an intial estimation of its location and direction in the map.
-Use the rqt_robot_steering window to move the robot around until the red Pose Array arrows converge to a smaller cluster of estimations.
+Use the rqt_robot_steering window to move the robot around until the red Pose Array arrows converge to a smaller cluster of estimations.</br>
 Expected output:
 - Robot correctly estimates its location in RViz given the map and its sensor readings.